Detection prospects of solar $g$-modes with LISA: Sensitivity of solar modes for space based interferometers

 \section{Sensitivity of solar $g$ modes for space based interferometers}

-LISA \cite{Danzmann2011},\cite{amaro2017laser} (Laser Interferometer Space Antenna) consists of three arms, which are arranged in a triangular configuration and orbit the Sun in a circular path.
+LISA \cite{amaro2017laser}, \cite{Danzmann2011} consists of three arms, which are arranged in a triangular configuration and orbit the Sun in a circular path.
 This configuration is designed to measure gravitational waves by detecting tiny changes in the length of the arms due to the passage of a gravitational wave.
 The response of the interferometer is determined by comparing the phase shifts of the laser signals that travel along the different arms of the detector.
 Specifically, the response is measured by examining the difference in the fractional changes in the phase of the round-trip laser signals along two of the arms.
 For example, we might compare the phase shift in the signal that travels from point A to B and back (denoted as the arm ABA) with the phase shift in the signal that travels from point A to C and back (denoted as the arm ACA) \cite{Polnarev:2009xf}.

 The response $S_m$ of a space-based interferometric detector to a solar oscillation mode of azimuthal order $m$ and frequency $\nu=\omega/2\pi$ can be written, following ~\cite{Polnarev:2009xf}, as